thomaswmorris/maria-legacy/README.md

 ## Methodology

 maria auto-regressively simulates an multi-layeed two-dimensional "integrated" atmospheric model that is much cheaper to compute than a three-dimensional model, which can effectively describe time-evolving atmospheric emission. maria can thus effectively simulate correlated atmospheric emission for in excess of 100,000 detectors observing the sky concurrently, at resolutions as fine as one arcminute.
+The atmospheric model used is detailed [here](https://arxiv.org/abs/2111.01319).

 ## Examples and Usage